To download, click here.

 Today, roughly four million Americans earn wages at or below the federal minimum wage of $7.25 an hour.
 For a family of four, this wage falls beneath the poverty line.
 As President Obama recently stated in his State of the Union Address, in the wealthiest nation on earth, no one who works full-time should have to live in poverty.
 However, the problem of working people living in poverty continues to grow.
 Low wage jobs have made up the majority of new jobs coming out of the recession and are projected to comprise a substantial share of the jobs that will be created in the coming decade.
 Given that the wage floor has far-reaching effects on the economy, meaningful consideration of its impact on workers, consumer spending, income inequality and other issues is vital.
-This event will feature a successful business leader and philanthropist, a leading conservative voice, a workers’ rights advocate, and a prominent researcher discussing how raising the minimum wage could contribute to addressing our jobs challenge.
-The event is the first discussion in an Aspen Institute series titled Working in America, which will focus on ideas and policies to improve opportunities for American workers.
+This event features a successful business leader and philanthropist, a leading conservative voice, a workers’ rights advocate, and a prominent researcher discussing how raising the minimum wage could contribute to addressing our jobs challenge.
+The event is the first discussion in an Aspen Institute series titled Working in America, which focuses on ideas and policies to improve opportunities for American workers.

-Economic Policy Institute
+Economist, Economic Policy Institute

-National Employment Law Project
+Executive Director, National Employment Law Project

-Second Avenue Partners
+Entrepreneur and Venture Capitalist, Second Avenue Partners

 Fact Sheet on the Federal Minimum Wage

 This event is part of the Working in America series, an ongoing discussion series hosted by the Aspen Institute Economic Opportunities Program that highlights an array of critical issues affecting low- and moderate-income workers in the United States and ideas for improving and expanding economic opportunities for working people.
 For more information, visit as.pn/workinginamerica.

 Join the conversation on Twitter with the hashtag #talkgoodjobs.